-Reception year should be an exciting, reassuring introduction to the joy of learning through play.
+Reception year should be an exciting and reassuring introduction to the joy of learning through play.
 It should stimulate children’s curiosity and build their self-confidence.
-It should not include tests that ignore all that four-year-olds can do and turn them into data points.
+It should not include tests that ignore everything four-year-olds can do and turn them into data points.